 NOUN DETERMINER

 a / an Ø the

 N(countable) singular oil company ٧ х ٧

 plural oil companies х ٧ ٧

 N (uncountable) petroleum х ٧ ٧

 PRESENTING / GENERAL PRESUMING /

-INFORMATION SPECIFIC
+PARTICIPANTS SPECIFIC

-INFORMATION
+PARTICIPANTS

-Presenting information is information that is being presented for the first time.
-General information is information that does not specify a particular thing.
+Presenting participants are participants that are being presented for the first time.
+General participants do not specify a particular one.
 Any one of what is being talked about is implied.
 It is possible to add "in general" afterwards and not change the meaning.

 For the first time, a Spanish oil company is to explore offshore oil blocks in Equatorial Guinea.
-[Presenting information]
+[Presenting participant]

 Just as governments like the US and the UK need oil companies to secure fuel for their global war-making capacity, so the oil companies need their governments' military power to secure control over global oilfields and transportation routes.
-[General information]
+[General participant]

 Oil provides nearly all the energy for transportation (cars, trucks, buses, airplanes, and many railroad engines).
-[General information]
+[General participant]

 Petroleum is called a fossil fuel because it was made from the remains of plants and animals.
-[Presenting/ presenting/ general / general information]
+[Presenting/ presenting/ general / general participant]

-Presuming and specific information is information that the reader can retrieve from the context.
+Presuming and specific participants are information that the reader can retrieve from the context.
 The context may be the context of culture (e.g. the sun), the context of situation (e.g. Put the dog outside), or the context of the preceding or following text.
 In other words, it is already known by the reader.